whitedarkgray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 - lastlines: display the last 10 lines of /etc/passwd
 5 - firstlines: display the first 10 lines of /etc/passwd
-6 - third line: display the third line of the file iacta
+6 - third line: display the third line of the file iacta 7 - file: name a file a weird name